 5. Roles and Responsibilities

-Chemonics has appointed the Data Quality & Governance (DQ&G) Director whose role is to identify and mitigate any risks to the protection of Worker Data; to act in an advisory capacity to the business, its employees, and upper management; and to actively stay informed and up-to-date with all legislation and changes relating to data protection.
+Chemonics has appointed the Data and Records Management Director whose role is to identify and mitigate any risks to the protection of Worker Data; to act in an advisory capacity to the business, its employees, and upper management; and to actively stay informed and up-to-date with all legislation and changes relating to data protection.

-The GDPR Owner, currently identified as the DQ&G team, is responsible for managing this Policy and is responsible for responding to any actual or potential violations of this Policy. any questions regarding the details and implementation of this policy should be directed to this team, at DQ&G@Chemonics.com.
+The GDPR Owner, currently identified as the Data and Records Management team, is responsible for managing this Policy and is responsible for responding to any actual or potential violations of this Policy.

 The GDPR Owner has overall general responsibility for due diligence, privacy impact assessments, risk analysis and data transfers where personal data is involved and will also maintain adequate and effective records and management reports in accordance with the data protection laws and our own internal objectives and obligations.